Grigory Potemkin: Courtier and general

 Potemkin served as Major-General of the cavalry.
 He distinguished himself in his first engagement, helping to repulse a band of unruly Tatar and Turkish horsemen.
-He also fought in Russia's victory at the Battle of Kamenets and the taking of the town.
+He fought in Russia's victory at the Battle of Kamenets and the taking of the town.
 Potemkin saw action virtually every day, particularly excelling at the Battle of Prashkovsky, after which his commander Aleksandr Mikhailovich Golitsyn recommended him to Catherine.
 Potemkin's army, under Pyotr Rumyantsev, continued its advance.
 Potemkin fought at the capture of Jurja, a display of courage and skill for which he received the Order of St. Anna.
 At the Battle of Larga, he won the Order of St. George, third class, and fought well during the rout of the main Turkish force that followed.
 On leave to St. Petersburg, the Empress invited him to dine with her more than ten times.

 Back at the front, Potemkin won more military acclaim, but then fell ill; rejecting medicine, he recovered only slowly.
 After a lull in hostilities in 1772 his movements are unclear, but it seems that he returned to St. Petersburg where he is recorded, perhaps apocryphally, to have been one of Catherine's closest advisers.
 Though Orlov was replaced as her favourite, it was not Potemkin who benefited.
 Alexander Vasilchikov, another Horse-Guardsman, replaced Orlov as the queen's lover.
-Potemkin returned to war in 1773 as Lieutenant-General to fight in Silistria.
+Potemkin returned to war in 1773 as Lieutenant-General to fight in Silistria, participating in the siege of the city.
 It appears that Catherine missed him, and that Potemkin took a December letter from her as a summons.
 In any case Potemkin returned to St. Petersburg as a war hero.